Take it or leave it…

 To do that:

-Then, when you are on the lead search:
+Then, when you’re on the lead search:

 Ok.

-So now, you know the basic.
+So now, you know the basics.

 Especially on how the search engine works.

-We did a study on +100K searches.
-On average 31% of your search results don’t match with your filters.
+We did a study on more than 100 K searches.
+On average, 31% of your search results don’t match your filters.

-Here is a post I’ve seen on Reddit confirming the study:
+Here’s a post I’ve seen on Reddit confirming the study:

 The consequence is that many sales spend hours cleaning lists of prospects.

-Still, Linkedin is the best B2B database in the world.
+Still, LinkedIn is the best B2B database in the world.

 So we have to deal with it.